GfSE/SpecIF/tutorials/09_Very-Simple-Model-FMC-with-Requirements.md

 # Tutorial 9: 'Very Simple Model (FMC) with Requirements'

 Before, we have discussed how to represent a very simple model, see Tutorial 6: [Very Simple Model (FMC)](./06_Very-Simple-Model-FMC.md).
 Now we will relate some requirements to the model-elements.

+As we have discussed all concepts before, let's right away discuss the full example.
 The following items have been added:

-As we have discussed all concepts before, let's right away discuss the full example:
 - A *dataType* "DT-Priority" with enumerated values.
 Note that vocabulary terms have been used.
 - A *propertyClass* "PC-Priority" using the *dataType* "DT-Priority".
 - Two additional *resourceClasses* "RC-Folder" and "RC-Requirement".
 The instances of the former are used as chapter titles in the hierarchy and the instances of the latter are the requirements, of course.